NelsonPython/Driving_Experiment/DataMart/README.md

 <h1>MOBI Data Mart</h1>

 This is a simple MOBI Data Mart.
-You can replace this simple example with any popular data marketplace that sends messages in json, txt, or csv format.
+You may replace it with any popular data marketplace that sends messages in json, txt, or csv format.

 <h2>MySQL database</h2>